 <section>, heading, and content elements cannot be float-able.

 - The content element is clear-fixed with

 overflow: hiddenand hence cannot have scrollbars.

-- margins of the
+- Margins of the

-<section>and the heading and content elements are set to 0 and can be overridden in custom styles.
+<section>, heading, and content elements are set to 0 and can be overridden in custom styles.